Event Road Closure

 If you are planning to hold a parade, demonstration, sporting, social or entertainment event or a street party you may require the temporary closure of a road.

-Applying for a Temporary Road Closure
+Applying for an Event Road Closure

 Mole Valley District Council (MVDC), in consultation with relevant agencies such as Surrey Police and Surrey County Council (SCC) has the power to temporarily close a road for public events, such as street parties, or processions held on a road.